GenesisFR/HowToBecomeGoodAtShooters/README.md

 - double tapping Escape or the Inventory button allows you to instantly unequip and reequip a shield to proc Vanguard instead of waiting for the 1s cooldown
 - TODO: check if incoming repairs affects artificer hive skill repair https://www.reddit.com/r/thedivision/comments/lzwtbl/does_explosive_resistance_actually_reduce_the/gq58siv
 ##### Bulwark shield
-- while behind cover, peeking from the left allows you to have only your hand sticking out, therefore minimizing exposure
+- while behind vertical cover, peeking from the left allows you to have only your hand sticking out, therefore minimizing exposure
 ##### Crusader/Firewall shield
 - deploying it will automatically switch to a weapon that can be used with shields (secondary weapon otherwise)
 - increases your character's hitbox and therefore makes it harder to navigate through doorways and around props
-- using a weapon with a scope will shift the camera to the right, allowing you to shoot from cover when peeking from the left
+- using a weapon with a scope will shift the camera to the right, allowing you to shoot from vertical cover when peeking from the left
 ##### Deflector shield
 - deflected damage scales with skill damage